mossblaser/recipe_grid/docs/source/index.rst

 These recipes have several advantages over traditional recipe descriptions:

 * Recipes are typically more concise.
-* Quantities and method are shown together so no more cross-reference between the two while cooking.
+* Ingredients and method are shown together so no need to cross-reference between the two.
-* Steps, such as preparing vegetables, are never "hidden" away in an ingredients list
+* Parts of the method are never "hidden" in an ingredients list (e.g. '1 onion, finely chopped')
-* Opportunities to carry out steps in parallel, or not, or in different orders are easy to spot while still exposing a natural suggested order.
+* Opportunities to reorder steps or do them in parallel (or not!) are easy to spot while still providing a suggested order.

 Recipes are described in Markdown files using a convenient to write recipe description language.
-For example, the recipe above was generated from the following description:
+For example, the recipe above was generated from the following Markdown:

 .. code:: md